-A DC 20 WISDOM (NATURE) check identifies that the skulls are from "fleshrippers," crocodilian monstrosities that can reach up to 40 feet in length and weigh up to ten tons.
-An DC 15 INTELLIGENCE (RELIGION) check recalls stories that the reptiles are the children of Kelvor-Kaiman, a minor god of the Black Coast.
+The giant skulls are from "fleshrippers," crocodilian monstrosities that can reach up to 40 feet in length and weigh up to ten tons.
+PCs with appropriate mystical backgrounds may recall stories that the reptiles are the children of Kelvor-Kaiman, a minor god of the Black Coast.

 If the PCs search near the tree, they'll find some recently-cut branches - suitable for spears - as well as razor sharp, obsidian rocks made to knap spear tips.
-Martial classes with a couple of hours can fashion a few obsidian-tipped spears.
+Warriors with a couple of hours can fashion a few obsidian-tipped spears.
 Treat these as highly-breakable spears doing +1 damage.